 For more information about international graduate admissions, please call 410-704-2113 or email firstname.lastname@example.org

-The International Student and Scholar Office provides support for students from across the globe.
+The International Student and Scholar Office provides support for students from around the globe.